Answer FIVE Geography questions each week based on major news events.

 Science Audio webcasts: An exclusive partnership with Pulse of the Planet, updated with two-minute sound portraits of Planet Earth.
 Tracking the rhythms of nature, culture and science worldwide, blending interviews with extraordinary natural sounds.

-This week's word in the news: ATMOSPHERIC
+This week's word in the news: TESTY

 DEFINITION: